-You can use the dsconfig tool to set the database priming method.
-If multiple prime methods are used, then the order in which they are specified in the configuration is the order in which they will be performed.
-The preloading option requires that you re-start the Identity Data Store.
+Use the dsconfig tool to set the database priming method.
+If multiple prime methods are used, the order in which they are specified in the configuration is the order in which they will be performed.
+Changing the preloading option requires re-starting the Identity Data Store.
 The following procedure shows how to configure database preloading.